tjcongrove1/SimpleTelematics/README.md

 ### Trips
 The Trip processor is a touch dicier, but not overly so.

-Upon identifying a "trip" record and creating a new Trip model from it (which automatically calculates the average speed, remember), there is a logic block to discard "improbable" trips and then a Java Stream implementation to find the correlated driver (wherever in the list it may reside) and assign the trip to it.
+Upon identifying a "trip" record and creating a new Trip model from it (which automatically calculates the average speed), there is a logic block to discard "improbable" trips and then a Java Stream implementation to find the correlated driver (wherever in the list it may reside) and assign the trip to it.
 This is significantly more efficient AND readable than iterating through the entire list looking for the right one for each trip.

 If Driver were extended to include last name or VIN or a dozen other fields, the only changes required to continue matching would be to Driver's own internal overridden implementation of the ```.equals()``` method.
 ```java